IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 9. Re-Click **Visit App URL** on Bluemix.
 	![alt text](images/nodejsAppRedeploy.png "Node.js Main Panel")

-The Banking application is now hosted in Bluemix.
+The Banking application is now hosted in Bluemix and use the Banking APIs.

 ## 2. Make a Cognitive application using Watson Services